raid1908/makemymind_react/README.md

-# makemymind_react
+# makemymind_website_react
-make my mind in react
+for learning purposes-website done in react